gtk-rs/gtk4-rs/book/src/gobject_properties.md

 # Properties

-As soon as you want to access state of your GObjects, properties are the way to go.
+As soon as you want to access the state of your GObjects, properties are the way to go.
 With properties you get:
-- setters and getters
+- setters and getters,
-- emitted "notify" signal whenever the property gets set
+- an emitted "notify" signal whenever the property gets set and
-- ability to bind properties to each other
+- the ability to bind properties to each other.

 Typically, a property corresponds to a single member of your GObject struct.
 You will likely also want to use `Cell` instead of `RefCell` for your property member.
 Unlike `RefCell`, `Cell` has no overhead but only allows you to swap the value — not directly modify it.
-Since, you only ought to modify your property through the provided setter method, this is not a problem
+Since you only ought to modify your property through the provided setter method, this is not a problem.

-Let us see, if properties can help us, to connect the `number` and label of our `CustomButton` more effectively than we did in the signal section.
+Let us see if properties can help us to connect the `number` and label of our `CustomButton` more effectively than we did in the signal section.
 Since properties already provide a "notify" signal, we can drop our "number-changed" signal and create a property "number" instead.
 The properties are defined in the `ObjectImpl` implementation.